waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/3_0_0-features.md

 ## Offensive agent - fleeing from enemy ghost, (and pacman!)

+Our agent is the blue offensive agent.
 Our first attempt at attempting to stop our offensive agent from dying to enemy agents was to add a feature of maze distance to attempt to maximise it from an encountered enemy.
 A pitfall of the first

 # Demo